 For example, five years ago, if a destination you wanted to visit only had unaffordable or fully booked accommodation available, then you would have had to change your plans.
 So, you demanded change- and change happened.
 You initiated the creation of the sharing economy which allows for independence and flexibility.
 You may be wondering, what is the sharing economy?
 Airbnb is an example- it allows for regular people to ‘share’ their properties to anyone for however long they desire (at a cost of course).
 We’re talking anything from apartments to castles- there’s something for everyone and every budget.
 Who would of thought that booking a hotel would one day become outdated- well it might just happen?

 You’re always after the truth and believe the best way to find that is by connecting with others, to understand why they think and live their life the way they do.
-This plays a large part in why so many young people take a gap year and go backpacking.
+This plays a large part in why so many young people take a gap year and go backpacking (long stay travel insurance).
 They want to explore other cultures and have their eyes opened to the many differences across the world.
 So maybe more of you will consider going on an adventure and exploring foreign lands in the future- we’ll have to wait and see.

 You want experiences, not only to feel fulfilled but also so you can upload photos across social media.
 These pictures show you as the most creative and adventurous version of yourself- so you stand out from the crowd.
 And that comes as no surprise, we live in a society where pressure is rife and no one wants to blend into the background.
 It’s a good job we cover so many activities (and the list will continue to grow)- so when you go away the world is literally your oyster and you can create memories that’ll last a lifetime.

-There’s a million and one reasons why Generation Z are amazing, however our favourite attribute is your desire to drive positive change- in fact 60% of you aspire to do this.
+There’s a million and one reasons why Generation Z are amazing, however, our favourite attribute is your desire to drive positive change- in fact, 60% of you aspire to do this.
 You want to go abroad and volunteer with charities and help make a difference.
-As much as you love a good Instagram shot, you’d rather visit a tiger sanctuary over taking a selfie with one.
+As much as you love a good Instagram shot, you’d rather visit a tiger sanctuary than take a selfie with one.
 That’s not to say you won’t share this on social media, but you’re just promoting a need for change and the importance of doing the right thing.
 With your help, one day animal cruelty within the travel industry will be banished- we have our fingers crossed.
+For more information, visit our blog on being a responsible tourist.

 Of course, just because your generation Z, it doesn’t mean you’re restricted to these views- you are all individuals with your own thoughts and opinions.
-However, if you are planning a trip exploring new places, we offer a number of polices and adds tailored to your trip.
-For more information click here.
+However, if you are planning a trip exploring new places, we offer a number of policies and add-ons tailored to your trip.
+Visit our travel insurance page.

 Alpha Travel Insurance is a trading name of Travel Insurance Facilities Plc, which is authorised and regulated by the Financial Conduct Authority FRN306537. tifgroup is trading name of Travel Insurance Facilities Plc registered in England No. 3220410. tifgroup; all rights reserved.
 Registered Office: 1 Tower View, Kings Hill, West Malling, ME19 4UY